-On the Supplementary Sheet for sub-section 2.1, the weights may vary from assignment to assignment (typically may be 25% each), equal sub-weights have been assigned to the supplementary Quality Control Plan and milestone Quality Reports, 25 percent (25%) each, for each Specialty of the assignment.
+On the Supplementary Sheet for sub-section 2.1, the weights may vary from assignment to assignment (typically may be 25% each).
 The overall weight for 2.1 is entered in the weight slot of sub-section 2.1.
 This weight was determined at the beginning of the assignment.